-I read a really interesting article recently which pinpointed one of the many additional ‘roles’ that a great public relations company can adopt, if they really want to deliver communications excellence for their clients.
+I read an interesting article recently which pinpointed one of the many additional ‘roles’ that a great public relations company can adopt, if they really want to deliver communications excellence for their clients.

 I’m talking about the role of a mentor.

 Now, I’m not suggesting that, as PR professionals, we should suddenly start advising on topics beyond our core areas of expertise.
-We should stick to what we know rather than claiming to be gurus in all strands of business (nobody likes a know-it-all or worse still someone who loves to spout BS!)
+We should stick to what we know rather than claiming to be gurus in all strands of business (nobody likes a know-it-all).

 But if we want to truly achieve our clients’ business objectives by delivering the all-important communications support we’re hired to provide, shouldn’t we be working a little harder to ensure our clients are better communicators too?